 - No Chemicals– In short, many MCT oils are made by a refining process that includes harsh chemicals (like hexane).
 Make sure the extraction process and the final product are hexane-free.

-- Clean Ingredients– In addition, make sure the product is free from all fillers, additives and flavorings, and it’s extracted without solvents.
+- Clean Ingredients– Make sure the product is free from all fillers, additives, and flavorings, and it’s extracted without solvents.

-We hope this info has been extremely useful and will help you find the best MCT Oil for you – to enhance your health and support your weight loss efforts.
-Remember, while adding MCT Oil into your diet can help you move towards your personal wellness goals, just don’t overdo it.
-It’s still a higher-calorie food since it’s a fat.
+We hope this info has been extremely useful and will help you find the best MCT Oil for you to enhance your health and support your weight loss efforts.
+Remember, while adding MCT Oil into your diet can help you move towards your personal wellness goals, don’t overdo it.
+It’s still fat, making it a higher-calorie food.

-Since it’s extremely satiating, it’s also a smart addition to a healthy diet, just have it in place of another fat source, not in addition to one.
-MCT Oil should be included as part of your healthy lifestyle plan as a unique fat source with properties that may help boost your overall health, energy, productivity and weight loss initiatives.
+Since it’s satiating, it’s also a smart addition to a healthy diet.
+But to watch your calories make sure you’re using it in place of another fat source, not in addition to one.
+All in all, MCT Oil is a great part of a healthy lifestyle.
+It’s a unique fat source with properties that may help boost your overall health, energy, productivity, and weight loss initiatives.